Melindrea/smaty.se-content/pages/contact.md

 shortTitle: Contact
 pageTitle: Contact me
 title: My contact information
+excerpt: "Contact information for Marie Hogebrandt, author of the Småty series."
 ---

 Whether you're looking to compliment me and offer me representation and/or a